camelot-os/sentry-kernel/.github/SECURITY.md

 The report author is free to reserve an associated CVE entry as soon as the embargo is respected.

-For any questions and to inform the maintainers of the vulnerability existence, please contact [outpost-os](mailto:outpost-os@ledger.fr) team.
+For any questions and to inform the maintainers of the vulnerability existence, please contact [camelot-os](mailto:camelot-os@h2lab.org) team.

 ## Supported versions